Jaymax0701/graph-network/README.md

 ## Overview
 This project is a React application that visualizes a graph network using D3.js.
 Users can interact with nodes and edges, allowing for dynamic modifications of the graph, including adding or deleting nodes and edges, and updating node properties.
--This is also my first project using React and D3 in development, any faulty is deeply regret
+- This is also my first project using React and D3 in development, any faulty is deeply regret

+## Design choice
+The colour option is being used to fit in the modern days demand and habits of using the dark mode hence why the colour choices are based on darkmode.

 ## Features
 - **Interactive Graph Visualization:** Nodes and edges can be dragged, clicked, and interacted with.